moriyam-mohona/PropertyPros_Client/README.md

 # PropertyPros

-PropertyPros is a web application designed for managing properties, facilitating interactions between agents and clients, and providing a platform for property listings.
+PropertyPros is a web application designed to manage properties, facilitate interactions between agents and clients, and provide a platform for property listings.

  **Live Demo** : https://roaring-lamington-45d3b6.netlify.app/